jbellma/equipment-rental/phase-1/README.md

 - Phase 1: Main program menu and data entry.
 - Phase 2: Structuring the code into functions and data validation.
-- Phase 3: Catalog of products, services and contracts.
+- Phase 3: Catalogue of products, services and contracts.

 ---

 ### Phase 1 Tasks to be Completed
-- Task 1: Main Program Menu of the application will be printed.
+- Task 1: Main Program Menu will appear on screen.
-- Task 2: New products may also be introduced in the catalogue.
+- Task 2: New products can be added to the catalogue.

+---

-#### TASK 1: Printing the menu
+### TASK 1: Printing the menu
 When running the application, the following menu will appear on the screen (standard output).